rickieshi/ember-cli-license/README.md

 # ember-cli-license

-Ember CLI addon that adds a `license` command for scanning front-end project dependencies.
+Ember CLI addon that adds a `license` command for exporting front-end NPM and Bower licenses.

 ## Installation
 ####Ember CLI